Oktoberfest Munich-The Ultimate Festival

 Prefer cheese festivals?
 Maybe the Trujillo National Cheese Festival is your option

 The preparations for ‘die Wiesn’ (Oktoberfest) at Theresienwiese’s ground starts as early June.
-The installation of the massive tents ascends like the anticipation of the grand event opening on September 22th and ending on October 7rd.
+The installation of the massive tents ascends like the anticipation of the grand event of the 2019 event, opening on September 21st and ending on October 6th.

 A remarkable place to share memorable moments with locals and foreigners that cohesively get inspired by the traditions and attractions offered by this non-comparable festival.
 The following is a brief guideline to maximize your experience: